• Skip to primary navigation

 While drinking the wine, you can swirl the glass around for about 10 seconds (similar to what you see in films), take a whiff, and inhale the wine deeply.

-Aside from drinking it alone, Bordeaux goes well with steak frites and complements the drink well.
+Aside from drinking it alone, Bordeaux goes well with steak frites and goes with the drink well.

 Other pairings include umami, which is well balanced by the boldness of the glass.